 Another friend shmai3 uses this piece in a very lovely little victorian inspired necklace called Beloved.
 The stamping serves as the foundation of a sort of flower garden, with accompanying birds and in a very victorian fashion, tied with a bow.

 Alkazadesign uses the brass stamping in beautiful contrast with the deep sapphire gems.
 Once again the stamping is paired with floral components, but it's the first instance where I've seen the piece beautifully draped with chain.
-My last example for today is a steampunk approach by ValkyrieCouture.
-Paired with gears and a clock hand, and once again accompanied by a flower.
-It's barely visible, but it's an integral piece to this pendant.

 So there's a small look into the many many uses of a single stamping in jewelry crafting.
 There are several stampings that I use, that are frequently used in other artist's designs, that may end up in another post, another day. =)